roccminton/DenseGillespieAlgorithm.jl/docs/src/examples.md

     It is important to note that the variable type of the population history has been defined as unmutable, which may appear counterintuitive at first glance.
 However, upon closer examination, it becomes evident that the elements within the struct are only generated once and then populated with data.
 Meanwhile, the container itself (array, dict, etc.) remains unchanged.
 This allows for the use of a faster and lighter unmutable object.
 Conversely, if there is a need to modify the fields within the struct, it would be necessary to define it as a `mutable struct`.

 We choose to save the allele frequencies of the mutated allele at each position as a ``T\times N``  matrix, where ``T`` is the total length of the simulation.
 Each column of the matrix represents the allele frequencies for a single time step.
 In fact, we will save the precise number of mutations per gene, leaving the division by the population size to be performed subsequently, once the simulation has been completed.
-In order to utilise the enhanced performance afforded by the addition of the updatestats_event function, it is necessary to create a temporary storage location for the current allele frequencies prior to their final saving to the storage medium for subsequent analysis.
+In order to utilise the enhanced performance afforded by the addition of the `updatestats_event!` function, it is necessary to create a temporary storage location for the current allele frequencies prior to their final saving to the storage medium for subsequent analysis.
 Once again, the parameter variable that is passed to every significant function is employed for this purpose.
 ```julia
 #add blank current allele frequencies to parameter variable
 par = (